 - Track 1-2Amperometric Biosensors

-Graphene based enzymatic and non-enzymatic electrodes can efficiently detect glucose, cytochrome-c, NADH, hemoglobin, HRP, and cholesterol, hydrogen peroxide, AA, UA, DA, respectively.
+Biosensors Graphene based enzymatic and non-enzymatic electrodes can efficiently detect glucose, cytochrome-c, NADH, hemoglobin, HRP, and cholesterol, hydrogen peroxide, AA, UA, DA, respectively.
 Nanocapsules are nanoscale shells made out of a nontoxic polymer.
 They are vesicular systems that are made up of a polymeric membrane which encapsulates an inner liquid core at the nanoscale level.
-Nanocapsules have a myriad of uses, which include promising medical applications for drug delivery, food enhancement, nutraceuticals, and for the self-healing of materials.
-Biosensors and bioelectronics for clinical diagnostics
+Nanocapsules have a myriad of uses, which include promising medical applications for drug delivery, food enhancement, nutraceuticals, and for the self-healing of materials

 - Track 2-1Non-invasive biosensors in clinical analysis